As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Size and slip-resistance reported as mixed by customers
+• Durability and clasp reliability reported as mixed

-Best For: Budget-minded owners who want tactical features
+Best For: Value-seeking owners who want style + features

 Check Latest Price on Amazon